SMF1208/Ender-3-V3-SE-CoPrint-KCM-Kit-Config-Files/README.md

 Once you've installed those, restart klipper and run the `SHAPER_CALIBRATE` command and it should now work.
 If you run into issues saving your values, enter them manually under the extruder section in the chromahead.cfg.

 Custom loading macros:
 Honestly we are really spoiled with the auto load macro from user Mjfsch on the discord channel.
-Here is what I have so far:
+Here is what I quickly threw together for now:

 - `INITIAL_LOAD_SOLO` - This will move the selectred extruder forward 150mm.
 This is basically just to pull the filament in to get started.
 - `INITIAL_LOAD` - Same as above however it cycles through the first 4 extruders